grgbr/cute/sphinx/cute-report.rst

 .. _verify:

-When verify_ is given as first argument, :program:`cute-junit.py` displays no output and terminates with a ``0`` (success) exit code when all tests found into the :option:`PATH` file have passed.
+When verify_ is given as first argument, :program:`cute-report` displays no output and terminates with a ``0`` (success) exit code when all tests found into the :option:`PATH` file have passed.
 It terminates with a ``1`` (failure) exit code otherwise.

 .. _sumup:

-When sumup_ is given as first argument, :program:`cute-junit.py` shows a tabular view of test results found into the :option:`PATH` file.
+When sumup_ is given as first argument, :program:`cute-report` shows a tabular view of test results found into the :option:`PATH` file.
 The optional :option:`SELECTOR` argument may be given to select a subset of results to show.

 .. _result:

-When result_ is given as first argument, :program:`cute-junit.py` shows result of a single testcase or testsuite run as found into the :option:`PATH` file.
+When result_ is given as first argument, :program:`cute-report` shows result of a single testcase or testsuite run as found into the :option:`PATH` file.
 Testcase or testsuite is selected by name according to the optional third argument :option:`NAME`.
 When unspecified, the overall result of all test runs